-Healthcare administration addresses a large scope of settings and services, ranging from a single physician office, to poly clinics, network of hospitals, home care, nursing home, hospice care, continuing or long-term care.
+Healthcare administration addresses a large scope of settings and services, ranging from a single physician office to polyclinics, network of hospitals, home care, nursing home, hospice care, continuing or long-term care.

-Healthcare administration is about connecting the dots between what has been learned, with applying the acquired knowledge on the job itself.
+Healthcare administration is about connecting the dots between what has been learned, applying the acquired knowledge on the job itself.
 It’s about complying with local, state and federal laws and regulations, creating an ethical dynamics environment, setting standards of care at every diagnostic or therapeutic procedure, and integrating technological enhancements.
-Moreover, healthcare administration emphasizes on the enhancement of building capacities through professional development of healthcare providers, who are responsible for providing the best quality of care, to ultimately attain efficient and effective healthcare services, by avoiding misuse, overuse and underuse of the resources.
+Moreover, healthcare administration emphasizes on the enhancement of building capacities through the professional development of healthcare providers, who are responsible for providing the best quality of care, to ultimately attain efficient and effective healthcare services, by avoiding misuse, overuse, and underuse of the resources.